 Here is what you need for this healthy jambalaya:

-• 1 (14 ounce) can of fire roasted diced tomatoes with juice
+- 1 (14 ounce) can of fire roasted diced tomatoes with juice or crushed tomatoes

 To keep this healthy jambalaya simple I suggest making the rice in advance and adding it in before serving.
 That way this popular French dish is on the table in as little as 20 minutes!
 But if you have the time, you can also add the rice without cooking it first.
 Directions for both are included in the printable recipe below.